 Access Understanding Society data

-Understanding Society data are stored with the UK Data Service.
-Researchers who would like to use Understanding Society need to register with the UK Data Service before being allowed to download the dataset.
-There are different levels of access, depending on what information you want to use.
+Understanding Society data are available through the UK Data Service.
+Researchers who would like to use Understanding Society need to register with the UK Data Service before being allowed to apply for or download datasets.

 End User Licence